John Lovblad: Personal life

-In the early 1970s, Swedish journalist Erik Goland produced a documentary on Löfblad titled Ut i världen vill jag (“I Want Out into the World”), chronicling Löfblad’s journey from an uneducated lumberjack to an international labor diplomat.
+In the early 1970s, Swedish journalist Erik Goland produced a documentary on Lovblad titled Ut i världen vill jag (“I Want Out into the World”), chronicling Lovblad’s journey from an uneducated lumberjack to an international labor diplomat.

-After a long and intense career that involved over 200 days of travel per year, Löfblad’s pace changed significantly.
+After a long and intense career that involved over 200 days of travel per year, Lovblad’s pace changed significantly.
 The events of September 11, 2001, marked a turning point, after which he largely ceased international travel.
-Having witnessed the fall of the Berlin Wall, he felt his mission was fulfilled—the Cold War divisions within the global labor movement were no longer necessary.
+Having witnessed the fall of the Berlin Wall, he felt his mission was fulfilled, as the Cold War divisions within the global labor movement had abated.

-From 1999 to 2005, Löfblad served on the Board of Directors of the Hassan Fathy Institute—now known as the International Construction Institute.
+From 1999 to 2005, Lovblad served on the Board of Directors of the Hassan Fathy Institute, now known as the International Construction Institute.

-Löfblad was a member of the Vasa Order of America.
+Lovblad was a member of the Vasa Order of America.

-On March 21, 1959, John Löfblad married Ingrid Anna-Lisa Johannesson, whom he had met through his work with the Swedish Social Democratic Youth League (SSU).
+On March 21, 1959, John Lovblad married Ingrid Anna-Lisa Johannesson, whom he had met through his work with the Swedish Social Democratic Youth League (SSU).
 After retiring, he settled in Geneva, where he lived until his passing on January 17, 2016, following complications from a subdural hematoma.
 Although he spent much of his later life abroad, he remained a Swedish citizen, often stating, “Whatever I did, I did it for my country.”
 His wife, Ingrid, passed away shortly afterward, on February 20, 2016, due to cardiac failure.